FlowWest/CDECRetrieve/README.md

 from the SHEF download service.
 The approach taken here is one with an ugly side effect, namely a SHEF file is downloaded temporarily to the working environment, this however is a huge boost in robustness.
 Having interacted with other services from CDEC none come close the reliability showcased by the SHEF download service.
+Currently one can pull up to 7 years of data with consistent responses.

 # Upcoming features